The App I Loved Stopped Growing. So I Built a New One.

 Production Infrastructure

 A dedicated web server running Apache with PHP-FPM, a separate MySQL 9.6 database server, Cloudflare for DNS and security, and Fastly CDN for photo delivery.
-20 background cron jobs handle weather backfill, Spotify enrichment, streak calculations, achievement evaluation, trip detection, push notifications, and sticker rule processing.
+30+ background cron jobs handle weather backfill, Spotify enrichment, streak calculations, achievement evaluation, trip and road detection, video transcoding, AI recap generation, push notifications, and sticker rule processing.
 OPcache tuning, connection pooling, and query optimization keep response times under 200ms.

 Points & XP Engine

-Per-checkin scoring with sticker multipliers, first-visit bonuses, milestone rewards, and content contribution XP.
+Per-checkin scoring with sticker multipliers, first-visit bonuses, and milestone rewards.
 Each check-in shows a tier breakdown so you know exactly what you earned and why.

 From Check-In to Saved Flight, Without Lifting a Finger